 - Non – arts and cultural festival components (such as rides, games, booths, fireworks)

-Applications will be reviewed by MCC staff and granted on a "first-received, first-reviewed" basis.
+Applications will be reviewed by Mass Cultural Council staff and granted on a "first-received, first-reviewed" basis.
 Regional diversity will be taken into consideration at time of funding.

 Successful applicants must demonstrate significant community support through collaborations, partnerships, and sponsorships (in kind or cash based).